Get Started

 CEO, Procurement and Supply Chain Management Institute

-Include definitions
+Include definitions in your supplier contracts

 Another issue frequently arising while negotiating supplier contracts is disagreements over what the contract actually says.

 There are too many words and phrases in the English language that don’t have a perfect or scientific meaning.
 Say you’re hiring a lawn mower, and tell them you want your lawn mowed smoothly.
 Well, “smoothly” could mean many different things.
 Maybe based on other lawn mowing jobs they’ve done, the company does mow your lawn “smoothly,” but to your eyes, looking over at your neighbor’s ruler-straight lawn, it doesn’t seem smooth at all.
-You should have defined precisely what you meant.
+You should have defined precisely what you meant during supplier negotiations.

 What’s the definition of good?
 On-time delivery?
 What is the definition of customer satisfaction?
 Best efforts?
 There are a million performance terms with no concrete definition that you’ll need to break down in your supplier contracts.